-In the second case considering the symmetrical BioJava mechanism, our first goal was to compare the time required to complete the encryption/decryption process.
+Our first goal was to compare the time required to complete the encryption/ decryption process.
 We compared the execution time of the DNA Symmetric Cipher with the time required by other classical encryption algorithms.
 We chose a random text of 360 characters, in string format which was applied to all tests.